jessfraz/blog/content/post/installing-and-using-wireguard.md

 This only works if you have your kernel headers installed in `/usr/src` and your kernel allows kernel modules (`CONFIG_MODULES=y`).
-This will change your kernel modules on your Host since you are mounting that directory.
+This will change your kernel modules on your host since you are mounting that directory.

 If you are like me and set `CONFIG_MODULES=n` then you can use my [kernel-builder Dockerfile](https://github.com/jessfraz/dockerfiles/blob/master/kernel-builder/Dockerfile)